 A cut of a graph is a partition of its vertex set into two non-empty subsets.
 In a drawing of a graph, it is therefore natural to represent a cut by a closed curve partitioning the plane into two regions containing one subset each.
+See Fig. 1a for an example.

 When a set of cuts is drawn in this way, the curves can intersect so that their union might contain closed curves that represent other cuts not contained in that set.
 We are interested in families of cuts that can be drawn without creating confusing non-members.
-In particular, we consider the problem of drawing families of cuts such that every member is represented by an axis-parallel rectangle and vice versa.
+In particular, we consider the problem of drawing families of cuts such that every member is represented by an axisparallel rectangle and vice versa.
+For example, Fig. 1b shows a simultaneous drawing with axis-parallel rectangles of six cuts.
+The rectangles representing the cuts that separate vertices of different shape or vertices with different border, respectively, intersect.
+Drawings of this kind have been studied sofar for the set of all minimum cuts of a weighted connected planar graph [1].

 Our main result is a characterization of all families of cuts that can be represented by axis-parallel rectangles, namely those that can be modeled by a cactus containing a certain, rootable, node.
 These include the important family of all minimum cuts of a graph [4].
 We give an algorithm to test this property.
 Provided a set of cuts of a graph with n vertices and m edges is represented by a cactus model, the test works in $\mathcal{O}(nm)$ time.
 We also show how to construct a drawing with axis-parallel rectangles if one exists.
-The construction works in two
+The construction works in two steps.
+First, we solve the problem for families of minimal cuts of a planar connected graph.
+Then, we use similar planarization techniques as in [3] to extend the result to general graphs.